 Woman in the Dunes

-ity of a main character in his imprisonment.
+Woman in the Dunes by Teshigahara addresses the complicity of a main character in his imprisonment.
 This imprisonment is either as the workings of fate or of society, but the critical distinction relies on the choices of the main character.

 The film opens with a credit sequence that forces the viewer away from any easily recognizable setting.
 The extreme closeups of symbols and words with a repeated atonal sul ponticello motif playing the background establishes a foreign and de-localized tone.
 This effect is immediately paid off by the first shot--an extreme closeup of a pebble.
 By denying an easy point of reference in the beginning, this pebble can take on a sinister or alien appearance.
 It looks like the head of a dead ant or a malformed beetle.
 As the camera pulls back into a wider shot, the grains become general, and the quivering movement of the sand calls into mind insect eggs or larva.